 - includes vulnerable companies in the laundry and textile service industry within SNI code 96.011 in the rent subsidy as above

-- before the RUT deduction for laundry and textile service companies, as proposed in the RUT investigation's interim report “More route services and a higher ceiling for the route deduction Fi2020 / 00389 / S1”
+- introduces RUT deductions for laundry and textile service companies as proposed in the RUT inquiry's sub-report "More route services and higher ceilings for the route deduction Fi2020 / 00389 / S1"